using-system/devops/k8s/cka/7-Network_question.md

  - Get the route table
  - Add route
  - Add default route
- - Enable on a host to forward traffoc for 2 network interfaces
+ - Enable on a host to forward traffic for 2 network interfaces

 # DNS